Who gets responsibility of my child if I die?

 A godparent’s role is a moral and religious one; being named as one does not create a legal relationship between them and the child.
 If both parents were to pass away, the godparent would not automatically become the child’s guardian.

-A legal guardian is someone who has the legal authority to take care of your children should anything happen to you.
+A legal guardian has the legal authority to take care of your children should anything happen to you.
 They are responsible for making parental decisions in your absence, including things like inheritance and property.

-You can also have more than one guardian for different elements of your child’s life, i.e. one for taking care of their day-to-day living, and another for managing their assets.
+You can designate two individuals as joint guardians.
+You can also appoint more than one guardian for different elements of your child’s life.
+For example, one could take care of their day-to-day living, and another for managing their assets.

 If two parents have joint responsibility and one of them dies, the surviving parent automatically gets sole parental responsibility.
-If both parents die, the court decides who is to be the child’s guardian.
+Should both parents die, the court decides who is to be the child’s guardian.

 If the parent with sole responsibility for the child dies, the court decides whether to give responsibility to the other parent (if they are still alive) or to someone else.

-If you pass away without having named the legal guardian/guardians (you can designate two individuals as joint guardians) in your Will, the courts may appoint someone on your behalf.
-This might not necessarily be who you want it to be, or even who you’d presume it would be; remember, this guardian is responsible for the rest of your children’s childhood and any important decisions that arise within that period such as school and healthcare.
+Should you pass away without having named the legal guardian/guardians in your Will, the courts may appoint someone on your behalf.
+This might not necessarily be who you want it to be, or even who you’d presume it would be.
+Remember, this guardian is responsible for the rest of your children’s childhood and any important decisions that arise within that period such as school and healthcare.

 How do I appoint a guardian?

-Guardians can be appointed through your Will.
+You can appoint a guardian through your Will.
 Whether you have one that you made before you had children or still need to make one, you should ensure the latest version reflects your wishes for your family.

-Before appointing a guardian, it’s vital to ensure that they are aware and are willing to take on such an important role.
+Before appointing a guardian, it’s vital to ensure that they are willing to take on such an important role.